Microsoft/azure-docs.pt-pt/articles/hdinsight/storm/apache-storm-overview.md

 * Análise social
 * Extração, transformação e carregamento (ETL)
 * Monitorização de rede
-* Pesquisa
+* Procurar
 * Mobile Engagement

-Para obter informações sobre cenários do mundo real, consulte o documento [como as empresas estão usando Apache Storm](https://storm.apache.org/Powered-By.html) .
+For information about real-world scenarios, see the [How companies are using Apache Storm](https://storm.apache.org/Powered-By.html) document.

 ## <a name="development"></a>Desenvolvimento